 Another metric that Google considers is the number of time users spends on a certain page, known as dwell time.

-Precisely, dwell time is the time a person spends looking at a webpage after they’ve clicked a link on a SERP page, but before clicking back to the SERP results.
+Dwell time is the time a person spends looking at a webpage after they’ve clicked a link on a SERP page but before clicking back to the SERP results.

 If users spend much time on your website, Google sees this as a positive signal.
 On the contrary, if the page dwell time is short, Google may perceive the page as irrelevant to the search query.